merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 ## Detailed version

-The mechanics to fulfill the job are way more difficult that I thought in the beginning.
+The mechanics to fulfill the job are way more difficult than I thought at the beginning.
 And yes it took me a bit more time to get the story done.

 Provided sourcecode is mostly sonarqube-validated.
 So it may differ from decompiled or original sources.